hyperdefined/CustomLauncherRewrite/README.md

 ## Setup
 * You need Java 8 or above installed.

 After you have these things, download the latest [release](https://github.com/hyperdefined/CustomLauncherRewrite/releases).
-Throw the contents of the zip into a seperate folder and run CustomLauncherRewrite to open.
+Throw the `exe` file into a new folder and run it.
 To add a new account, simply click "Add Account" and follow the steps.
 Double click the account to launch the game.

 ## Troubleshooting
 ### It says that it can't find my TTR installation.
-If you have installed TTR in a different location, copy that installation path and change the path in the `config.json` file.
+If you have installed TTR in a different location, copy that installation path and change it in the options menu.

 ### It says my passphrase is wrong.
 You passphrase was typed in wrong.
 You either typed it incorrectly when you added an account, or you keep typing it incorrectly when you login.
 Remove the account and re-add it back.